The local moduli of Sasaki-Einstein rational homology 7-spheres and invertible polynomials: Local moduli of Sasaki-Einstein metrics on smooth rational homology 7-spheres

-As mentioned before, in \cite{CGL} it was proven that the Berglund-H\"ubsch transpose rule only produces twins for singularities of cycle type or of type I and type III.
-Actually the types are preserved under the Berglund-H\"ubsch transpose:
+As mentioned before, in \cite{CGL} it was proven that the Berglund-H\"ubsch transpose rule only produces twins for singularities of cycle type, type I and type III.
+Actually these types are preserved under the Berglund-H\"ubsch transpose: